-To change the appearance of the rectangle, select the rectangle and go to the Properties panel.
+To change the appearance of the rectangle, select the rectangle and go to the Properties component.

-To make sure that the list elements use the available width, add a link from the rectangle's width property to the instantiator's width property.
+To make sure that the list elements use the available width, add a link from the width property of the Rectangle to the width property of the Instantiator.